KaTom #: 006-SR14E2083

 - Similarly, programmable controls allow operators to select cooking cycles from a preprogrammed list of products.
 The fryer will recall cook times and temperatures from memory.
 This feature can reduce the risk of operator error and ensure that your menu items are cooked more consistently.

-- Most fryers are required by building codes to be installed underneath a hood to vent away grease-laden vapors.
-Ventless models have built-in, self-contained hoods that don’t have to be connected to the outside.
+- In most areas, building codes require that commercial fryers be installed underneath a hood to vent away grease-laden vapors.
+Ventless models have built-in, self-contained hoods that don't have to be connected to the outside.
 They filter out unwanted substances and recirculate the air.

 - Most commercial electric fryers feature elements that are submerged in the oil.
 To make cleaning out the frypot easy, many of these are swing-up elements that lift up and out of the frypot easily.
 This can speed up the process and allow for quicker, more thorough cleaning.